Whimsy Stick

 • Enforces calm as the mandatory entry ticket to all greetings

-• Applied by every person consistently giving the dog one clear rule
+• Applied by every person every time, giving the dog one clear rule

 • Works before the jump fires, at the arousal level where it matters